-We recorded an income tax provision for the first quarter of fiscal 2013, primarily due to foreign income and withholding taxes.
-The provision for income taxes decreased for the first quarter of fiscal 2013 compared to the first quarter of fiscal 2012, primarily due to a decrease in income before income taxes, partially offset by an increase in foreign income taxes as a result of an increase in foreign taxable income.
+We recorded an income tax provision for the six month period ended January 31, 2013, primarily due to foreign income taxes and withholding taxes.
+The provision for income taxes decreased for the six month period ended January 31, 2013 compared to the six month period ended January 31, 2012, primarily due to a decrease in income before income taxes, partially offset by an increase in foreign income taxes as a result of an increase in foreign taxable income and an increase in withholding taxes.